 In fact, if you know me personally or even follow me on social media, you’ve likely recognized that my salad creations are quite flamboyant and far from bland, boring or flavorless.
 Interestingly, I’ve converted tons of ‘salad haters’ to ‘salad lovers’ with a single creation that’s evolved over the years.

-So, in response to constant requests from family, friends and followers, here’s the complete recipe for what I’ve coined as “The Ultimate Salad for People Who Hate Salads”.
+In response to constant requests from friends and followers, here’s the complete recipe for that salad.
+I’ve actually coined it as “The Ultimate Salad for People Who Hate Salads”.
 Get ready to take some notes.

 What You Need